-

 ii.
 The launching area must be completely unobstructed from any objects and or individuals during the launch/take off procedure.

 iii.
-The installation of two (2) permanent signs on both sides of the waterways’ entrances, and stating “WARNING -KITESURF TAKEOFF LAUNCH AREA” written in both the Greek and English language.
+The installation of two (2) permanent signs on both sides of the waterways’ entrances, and stating “WARNING -KITESURF TAKEOFF LAUNCH AREA” written in both the Greek and English language.5.
+Licenses can be allocated simultaneously for kitesurfing and other recreational watercraft under the condition, that other R.W.C. cannot be leased simultaneously with the exception of Windsurfing activities.

 6. Launching is allowed only when the launch area is free and clear from all individuals and any objects within a hundred (100) meter radius from the kitersurfer taking-off.